 Relationship is first and foremost a love story, a tale of two people who trusted in one another during a time of metamorphosis.
 The revelations aren’t earth-shattering; they’re the ordinary epiphanies that come with living each and every day with a partner and companion.
 In many ways, they’re family photographs.
 The artists had many “firsts,” both monumental and small, including the time when Drucker broke her vegetarianism just to taste the razor clams they caught in Ernst’s Oregon hometown.

 The Relationship images hit hard, especially when seen with the knowledge that Drucker and Ernst are no longer romantically linked.
-Their inner world no longer exists as it was pictured here; they’ve moved out and on to new project, though often collaborating professionally.
-Relationship is a six-year time capsule, a reminder of what they were before they became who they are today.
+Their inner world no longer exists as it was pictured here; they’ve moved out and on to new projects, though often collaborating professionally.
+Relationship is a six-year time capsule, a reminder of who they were when they were young and in love.

 Relationship, #9, 2008-2013